Chapter 742-3 Retirement

 (F) For those reemployed retirants who have attained the age of sixty, the calculation criteria for the re-employed retirant benefits under division (F)(2) or (H) of section 742.26 of the Revised Code is as follows:

-(1) The interest rate will be five per cent and will be calculated according to paragraph (F)(2) of this rule.
+(1) The interest rate shall be calculated according to paragraph (F)(2) of this rule.

 (2) Interest shall be credited to accounts only at the time of calculation of a payable benefit.
-Interest will be calculated based on the balance of the participant’s contributions and previously earned interest as of December thirty-first of each year until a lump sum is paid or an annuity commences.
+Interest will be calculated based on the balance of the participant's contributions and previously earned interest as of December thirty-first of each year until a lump sum is paid or an annuity commences.
 Pro rata interest is credited for the final partial year in which the payment of the benefit commences.
-The compounded interest rate is five per cent.
+Effective the first business day of the second quarter of 2012, the compounded interest rate shall be adjusted quarterly at a rate based on the "10-Year U.S. Treasury Note Business Day Series," as published by the board of governors of the federal reserve.
+In no event, however, shall the rate of interest exceed five per cent.

 (3) Matching contributions are the amount equal to the participant contributions deducted from the salary of the OP&F retirant, together with interest credited thereon consistent with the provisions of paragraph (F)(2) of this rule.
 For purposes of this paragraph, “salary” shall have the same meaning as set forth in division (L) of section 742.01 of the Revised Code.